 Creating the Atmosphere of Thankfulness

 Fall is a welcoming time of hospitality and get-togethers with family and friends.
 Our homes reflect who lives inside and what we want to communicate to those we entertain.
-I want those who enter our doors to feel peace and joy, cozy warmth and welcome.
+I want those who enter our doors to feel peace and joy, cozy warmth, and welcome.
 After all, it is the people in our lives that matter most.

 Pumpkins and Their Pop of Joyful Color

 Fall is definitely my favorite time of year.
 Everything around us declares the goodness of God and His faithfulness.
 I love to dot our home with punches of orange every season, especially in the fall, with my velvet pumpkins.
 The pumpkin is undoubtedly the perfect icon for Thanksgiving traditions because it represents God’s faithful promises.
 You plant the seeds in the summer and harvest them in the fall.
-Unlike tomatoes or green beans, which produce prolifically, pumpkins take time.
+Unlike tomatoes or green beans, which produce prolifically, pumpkins take time to mature.
 As a result, their harvest is greatly anticipated.
 So true of the promises of God.
 Sometimes, His promises take time to come to fruition.
 Furthermore, pumpkins are carved, and a light is placed inside to remind us that the light has come amid the darkness.
 Additionally, their splash of happy color is a JOYful reminder of thankfulness, bursting forth in a warm, jubilant song.

 Our Thanksgiving Tree